AdobeDocs/workfront.en/help/wf-api/doc-wbhks-api/docu-webhook-api.md

   </tr>
   <tr>
    <td>Base API URL</td>
    <td> <p>The location of the callback API.
-When making calls to the external system,<span>Workfront</span> will simply append the endpoint name to this address.
-For example, if the admin entered the Base API URL, “ https://www.mycompany.com/api/v1 ”, <span>Workfront</span> would using the following URL to get a document’s metadata: https://www.mycompany.com/api/v1/metadata?id=1234.</p> </td>
+When making calls to the external system,Workfront will simply append the endpoint name to this address.
+For example, if the admin entered the Base API URL, “ https://www.mycompany.com/api/v1 ”, Workfront would using the following URL to get a document’s metadata: https://www.mycompany.com/api/v1/metadata?id=1234.</p> </td>
   </tr>
   <tr>
    <td>Request parameters</td>